LA City ACS Founder, Assistant Chief(ret)

 LAFD ACS is always looking for amateur radio operators who either live or

-in emergency communications and serving your community, please join ACS.
+have an interest in emergency communications and serving your community,

-this web site.
-If you'd like to apply for membership in the LAFD ACS, please
+please join ACS.
+If you'd like to apply for membership in the LAFD ACS,

-click the link below and follow the instructions.
+please click the link below to download the application documents.

-Once you've completed the application packet, Email he package by
+Once you've completed the application documents, scan and email

 LAFD Personnel Services